Home Destinations The Ghost Towns of Barbazzano and Portesone (La Spezia)

 The modern age

 The chronicles of the pastoral visits of 1584 describe Barbazzano in a complete state of abandonment.
 Barbazzano’s church and cemetery appear completely in ruins, with the parish functions transferred to Tellaro.
-Despite the various hypotheses surrounding the disappearance of Barbazzano, it does not seem that its end was sudden and violent.
-A spontaneous depopulation determined the gradual abandonment.
+Although there are many theories about Barbazzano’s disappearance, it appears that it was not sudden and violent.
+The gradual abandonment was determined by spontaneous depopulation.

 The inhabitants moved toward Tellaro due to political instability and the plague in 1348.
-The town was used for agricultural purposes until the 1970s of the last century.
+Until the 1970s, the area was primarily used for agriculture.
 Today, some ruins remain.
 Even though vegetation has nearly consumed them, you can still visit them.

 The ruins of Barbazzano